Italian fiscal code: Fiscal code generation

-the first three consonants of the name are used.
+the consonants of the name are used.
 If there is more than one name, both are considered as if they were one.
+If the name has more than three consonants, the 1st, 3rd and 4th consonants are used.
 If the name has less than three consonants, then vowels will replace the blank spaces, in the same order they appear in the name (e.g. "Marco" would be MRC, "Paola" would be PLA).
 If the whole name has less than three letters, the blank spaces are filled with an X (e.g. Chinese name "Na" would be NAX).
-Some indian immigrants in Italy are registered with a triple X instead of their first name, since their passport only indicates a single word which is used as a surname by the Italian register office.
+Some Indian immigrants in Italy are registered with a triple X instead of their first name, since their passport only indicates a single word which is used as a surname by the Italian register office.
 If the name has more than three consonants, the 2nd is skipped (e.g. "Riccardo" would be RCR; "Martina" would be MTN).
 This second-consonant skipping rule for names that have more than three consonants is only used for first names, not for surnames.